Engage 360: Publishing and Sharing Content

-If you view an Engage 360 interaction on your local hard drive (or send it to others to view on their local hard drives), you'll encounter security restrictions from the computer, web browser, Flash Player, and network that can cause various features of the interaction to fail.
+If you view an Engage 360 interaction on your local hard drive (or send it to others to view on their local hard drives), you'll encounter security restrictions from the computer, web browser, and network that can cause various features of the interaction to fail.
 To test your published content and share it with others, upload it to the environment for which it was published.
 See each of the publishing options below for details.

-Publish to Articulate 360
+Publish to Review 360

 Publish for Web Distribution